Parson's chameleon: Reproduction

-Breeding in the Parson's chameleon is seasonal, with mating at the start of the rainy season and the female laying a single clutch of eggs at the end of the rainy season, about three to five months later.
+Breeding in Parson's chameleon is seasonal, with mating at the start of the rainy season and the female laying a single clutch of eggs at the end of the rainy season, about three to five months later.
 A female can breed once per year, but often may skip a season and breed every other year instead.
 In one case, a female laid eggs several years in a row after having only mated once, strongly suggesting that a female can retain sperm in her oviduct for a significant period after mating and can use it for fertilizing multiple clutches (this is also known from certain other chameleons).

 The female lays 20 to 60 eggs per clutch, which she buries in a hole in the ground at a depth of about 30 cm.
 The eggs usually take 400 to 660 days to hatch, which is longer than known from any other species of reptile; in one instance, a healthy juvenile hatched after 781 days.
 The variations in incubation appears at least in part to be related to the weather, with warmer temperatures resulting in a shorter period than colder temperatures.
-The newly hatched young typically are only 7-11 cm in total length.
+Each newly hatched young is only 7-11 cm in total length (tail included).
 After hatching, sexual maturity is reached when three years old on average, but it can happen at ages as young as two years and as old as five years.

 Life span

-The Parson's chameleon is one of the longest-lived chameleon species.
+Parson's chameleon is one of the longest-lived chameleon species.
 Wild males are known to have reached at least 9 years and females at least 8 years; it is estimated that its longevity in the wild is 10 to 12 years.
 In captivity, individuals of 14 years have been recorded, which is older than confirmed in any other species of chameleon, and it is possible that some Parson's chameleons might be able to reach as much as 20 years.